yandex-cloud/docs/en/managed-clickhouse/operations/hosts.md

 # Managing hosts in a cluster

-You can add and remove cluster hosts and manage ClickHouse settings for individual clusters.
+You can add and remove cluster hosts and manage {{ CH }} settings for individual clusters.

 {% note important %}

-It is not currently possible to add hosts to a single-host cluster or reduce the number of hosts in a cluster to 1.
-When creating a ClickHouse cluster, you need to decide right away whether data in the cluster should be replicated.
+To add new hosts to a single-host cluster, first [add the {{ ZK }} hosts ](zk-hosts.md) to ensure fault tolerance for the cluster.

 {% endnote %}